ensketch/xstd/README.md

 exe{myexe}: {hxx cxx}{**} $xstd
 ```

-### Installation and Usage in Projects not Based on `build2`
+## Configuration

+`xstd` does not include any publicly accessible configuration options.

+## Documentation

+This `README.md` file currently contains all project documentation.
+In the future, some sections may be extracted.

+### Usage, Examples, and Tutorials

+Currently, there are no examples and/or tutorials available.

+### FAQs and HOWTOs

+#### How to install or use `xstd` in projects not based on `build2`?

-*How to make a `build2` package available on your system for projects that do not use `build2`?*
+In other words: *How to make a `build2` package available on your system for projects that do not use `build2`?*

 The instructions provided here are extracted from [The `build2` Toolchain Introduction: Package Consumption][build2-intro-consumption], focusing on the essential steps.
-We strongly recommend that you peruse the manual section for a more comprehensive understanding of advanced consumption strategies and workflows.
+We strongly recommend that you peruse the manual section to understand the use of more advanced consumption strategies and workflows.
-Upon completing the installation, you can seamlessly import the library into your project by utilizing the provided `pkg-config` file or, if preferred, manually specify the include and library paths to the compiler.
+After installing the library, you can import it into your project using the provided `pkg-config` file or by manually specifying the include and library paths.
-For further insights into using unpackaged dependencies, even in build strategies that do not rely on `build2`, refer to [The `build2` Toolchain Introduction: Using Unpackaged Dependencies][build2-intro-unpackaged-dependencies].
+For more information on using unpackaged dependencies, even in build strategies that do not rely on `build2`, see [The `build2` Toolchain Introduction: Using Unpackaged Dependencies][build2-intro-unpackaged-dependencies].

-1. If you have not already done this, create a suitable build configuration for C/C++-based `build2` projects.
-You can use this one for all your needed `build2` packages by starting from step `2`.
+1. If you haven't already, create a build configuration for C/C++-based `build2` projects.
+You can use this for all your needed `build2` packages by starting from step `2`.

 ```
 bpkg create -d build2-packages cc \